Configuring Failover Server

 Clone Server components to secondary server

-Perform the following steps on the computer, where (Primary) Remote Access Plus server is installed:
+Perform the following steps on the computer where the (Primary) Remote Access Plus server is installed:

 1. Stop Remote Access Plus server